 Functional diagnostic medicine and conventional medicine (also called allopathic or Western medicine) are both modern medical approaches used by clinicians to address health concerns.
 The difference between using the lens of conventional medicine or using the lens of functional diagnostic medicine is in the details.
 Functional diagnostic medicine is a patient specific modern approach that addresses functional imbalances underlying your concern – in addition to relieving your symptoms.

 Integrative medicine at AIMA of Nashua, PLLC blends the best of modern conventional medicine techniques with time-tested traditional medicine practices.
 We utilize an approach of integrative medical care that is centered on the patient’s needs and treats the individual (as opposed to treating a condition, symptom, or diagnosis).
 Integrative medicine incorporates holistic medicine, which makes use of the mind, body and spirit connection to promote wellness.
 It values healing as much as curing, and it affirms the importance of relationship, collaboration and choice in medicine.

 What to Expect During Your Treatment

-During your first visit, we will work together to determine the underlying cause of the symptoms which brought you in to see me.
-I will complete a thorough, detailed evaluation including past medical and family history, vital signs, general body systems and lifestyle habits.
+During your first visit, we will work together to determine the underlying cause of the concern which brought you in to see me.
+I will complete a comprehensive and detailed evaluation including past medical and family history, vital signs, general body systems and lifestyle habits.